 The PRC Enterprise Income Tax Law generally imposes a uniform income tax rate of 25% on all enterprises, but grants preferential treatment to "High and New Technology Enterprises", or HNTEs, pursuant to which HNTEs are instead subject to an income tax rate of 15% when they meet the conditions on preferential tax rate, subject to a requirement that they re-apply for HNTE status every three years.
 During this three-year period, an HNTE must conduct a qualification self-review each year to ensure it meets the HNTE criteria, and will be subject to the regular 25% income tax rate for any year in which it does not meet the criteria.
-Qianhai Juzi is qualified as an HNTE for the three years ending December 31, 2017, 2018, and 2019.
+Beizhipiji is qualified as an HNTE for the three years ending December 31, 2017, 2018, and 2019.
 In March 2020, Mengtian Technology and Shenzhen Lexin Software Technology Co., Ltd. received confirmation from the relevant PRC government agencies that they qualify as HNTEs for the three years ending December 31, 2019, 2020, and 2021, and will need to re-apply for HNTE qualification in 2022.
-However, Mengtian Technology failed to satisfy the accreditation conditions concerning tax incentives of HNTEs in 2020, and the status of Qianhai Juzi as an HNTE expired in 2019 without obtaining such new qualification.
-As a result, both Mengtian Technology and Qianhai Juzi were subject to the uniform income tax rate of 25% in 2020.
+However, Mengtian Technology failed to satisfy the accreditation conditions concerning tax incentives of HNTEs in 2020 and 2021, and the status of Beizhipiji as an HNTE expired in 2019 without obtaining such new qualification.
+As a result, both Mengtian Technology and Beizhipiji were subject to the uniform income tax rate of 25% in 2020 and 2021.

-The PRC Enterprise Income Tax Law and its implementing rules and other relevant regulations and rules provide that a "Software Enterprise" is entitled to an income tax exemption for two years beginning with its first profitable year and a 50% reduction to a rate of 12.5% for the subsequent three years, and each of Shenzhen Lexin Software Technology Co., Ltd. and Shenzhen Dingsheng Computer Technology Co., Ltd. is entitled to an income tax exemption for the years of 2017 and 2018 and a preferential income tax rate of 12.5% from 2019 to 2021.
-Shenzhen Lexin Software Technology Co., Ltd. is entitled to an income tax exemption for the years of 2017 and 2018 and a preferential income tax rate of 12.5% from 2019 to 2021.
-Shenzhen Lexin Software Technology Co., Ltd. is entitled to an income tax exemption for the years of 2019, pursuant to the Circular on Income Tax Policies for Further Encouraging the Development of Software and Integrated Circuit Industries, or the Circular 27, key software enterprises included in the state planning that have not benefited from the preferential treatment of tax exemption in the current year may be subject to enterprise income tax at a reduced rate of 10%, Shenzhen Lexin Software Technology Co., Ltd. was accredited as a key software enterprises so that it was subject to a 10% income tax rate in 2019.
-In December 2020, the Announcement on the Enterprise Income Tax Policies for Promoting the High-quality Development of the Integrated Circuit Industry and the Software Industry was promulgated, which replaced the above-mentioned provision of the Circular 27 and further provided that key software enterprises encouraged by the state shall be exempt from the enterprise income tax from the first to the fifth year from the year when such enterprise makes profits, and be subject to the enterprise income tax levied at the reduced rate of 10% for subsequent years.
-Shenzhen Lexin Software Technology Co., Ltd. is applying for such key software enterprise qualification, it will be exempt from the en
+The PRC Enterprise Income Tax Law and its implementing rules and other relevant regulations and rules provide that a "Software Enterprise" is entitled to an income tax exemption for two years beginning with its first profitable year and a 50% reduction to a rate of 12.5% for the subsequent three years, and each of Shenzhen Lexin Software Technology Co., Ltd. and Shenzhen Dingsheng Computer Technology Co., Ltd., a subsidiary of the variable interest entity, was qualified as "Software Enterprises" in 2017.
+Therefore, Shenzhen Dingsheng Computer Technology Co., Ltd. is entitled to an income tax exemption for the years of 2017 and 2018 and a preferential income tax rate of 12.5% from 2019 to 2021.
+Shenzhen Lexin Software Technology Co., Ltd. is entitled to an income tax exemption for the years of 2017 and 2018.
+With respect to the year of 2019, pursuant to the Circular on Income Tax Policies for Further Encouraging the Development of Software and Integrated Circuit Industries, or the Circular 27, key software enterprises included in the state planning that have not benefited from the preferential treatment of tax exemption in the current year may be subject to enterprise income tax at a reduced rate of 10%, Shenzhen Lexin Software Technology Co., Ltd. was accredited as a key software enterprise so that it was subject to a 10% income tax rate in 2019.
+Shenzhen Lexin Software Technology Co., Ltd. was subject to 12.5% income tax rate as a "Software Enterprise" in 2020 and 2021.
+However, these enterprises shall go through record-filing with the tax authority at the time of final settlement each year and be subject to the examination by the relevant authorities in PRC.